 Students from a range of disadvantaged backgrounds are currently significantly under-represented both in the profession of children’s book illustration, and in the student cohort of ARU’s MA Children’s Book Illustration course at ARU’s Cambridge School of Art.

-The purpose of the ARU Children’s Book Illustration Inclusivity Bursary is to encourage and support talented students from under-represented groups to study the MA Children’s Book Illustration course at ARU’s Cambridge School of Art.
+The purpose of the ARU Children’s Book Illustration Inclusivity Bursary is to encourage and support talented UK students from under-represented groups to study the MA Children’s Book Illustration course at ARU’s Cambridge School of Art.

 It aims to help overcome some of the barriers that currently prevent students from under-represented groups from taking up this course of study, and subsequently progressing into a successful career as a children’s book illustrator.